 If you live in the South, you’ve seen your fair share of opossums.
 In suburban locations, opossum populations stay very healthy in this region.
-High inhabitants cause opossums pushing closer and closer to human concentrations to better endure.
-Many have adapted to decreasing pet food and garbage for sustenance, and some conceal in residential structures for security and warmth.
+High inhabitants cause opossums to move closer to people for survival.
+Many have adapted to eating pet food and garbage for sustenance, and some hide in homes for security and warmth.

 With their silver-grey fur and vulnerable tails, they can occasionally seem like overgrown rats.
-They are inclined to live between 2-4 years in the wild, which makes them some of those shortest-lived mammals of the size.
+They usually live between 2-4 years in the wild, which makes them some of the shortest-lived mammals of this size.
 Opossums are omnivorous and will eat nearly anything (which is the reason why they adore your garbage).
 You’ll most often see opossums busy at night because they are nocturnal.

 Why They’re Pests

-Opossums have exceptional immune systems, but they are able to carry a variety of parasites and diseases-after all, they can and do eat garbage and carrion.
+Opossums have exceptional immune systems, but they are able to carry a variety of parasites and diseases-after all, they can and do eat garbage.
 Internal parasites can typically be passed through contact with opossum droppings, and external parasites (especially, fleas) can be passed through close proximity.

-The only way to eliminate pesky opossums from your environment is to trap them and remove them to another environment.
+The only way to eliminate pesky opossums from your environment is to trap and relocate them to another environment.
 Don’t attempt to do this yourself!
-You will only risk damaging yourself or damaging the animal.
-By employing a professional wildlife removal team, you can be sure everyone stays safe and that your particular opossum won’t find its way back in your dwelling.
+You will only risk hurting yourself or the animal.
+By employing a professional wildlife removal team, you can be sure everyone stays safe and that your particular opossum won’t find its way back to your home.
 In addition to removing and relocating any problematic opossums, professional wildlife removal crews can also offer solutions to make sure that additional opossums and other wildlife don’t enter your home or other living spaces in the long run.